 Professor & Department Chair

-Riddhi is a first-year Master of City Planning student with a background in architecture and urban action, research, and advocacy.
+Riddhi is a second-year Master of City Planning student with a background in architecture and urban action, research, and advocacy.
 A firm believer in the potential of design and communication to transform our lives, she is currently exploring the intersection of mobility, infrastructure, and public space to develop solutions for social and ecological equity.
 When not glued to her laptop, you can find her petting a dog (or a cat), flipping through a book, sniffing coffee beans, or clicking photographs of almost everything.

-micah (they/them) is a first years Master’s in City Planning student concentrating in Housing, Community, and Economic Development.
+micah (they/them) is a second year Master’s in City Planning student concentrating in Housing, Community, and Economic Development.
 They are a storyteller and systems meddler raised on vast swathes of fantasy and science fiction, which taught them the power stories have to change hearts, minds, and systems.
 As a designer, they’ve designed web experiences for the ACLU of Washington, the MIT Media Lab, the coveillance collective, and many others.
 When not pushing pixels, you can find them headbanging in grimy basements or racing (and beating) c*rs on their rusty fixed gear.